jacobblum/simDRIFT/docs/source/reference-index.rst

 Inputs
 ~~~~~~~~~~~~~~~~~
-`simDRIFT` is run from the command line, and relies on a CONFIGURATION.INI file to set important simulation parameters.
+`simDRIFT` relies on a CONFIGURATION.INI file to set important simulation parameters.
 These parameters include:

 **Named Parameters**